baileysage/baileysage.github.io/_posts/2020-11-13-project-update-0.markdown

 categories: update
 ---

-After a kind ladyDev showed me what I mucked up with my A records last night, I think I figured out how do do this wholewebsite thing.
+After a kind ladyDev showed me what I mucked up with my A records last night, I think I figured out how do do this whole website thing.
 I want to get back to practicing regular documentation of my efforts.
 Practicing being the key word.
 Regular being the trick.

 ## So... projects update.